danieldk/jitar/README.markdown

   and improvement of around .2% on German and English.
 * Add a separate unknown word distribution for words containing a dash.
   This provides a modest improvement for English and German.
+* API simplification (no more need to use/specify start and end markers).

 ### 0.2.0